commul/CoreNLPPepper/README.md

 ### Tip:

-If I have an error message when launching Pepper, I have to remove the following paragraph from MANIFEST.MF in the SNAPSHOT.jar in the target directory:
+If I have an error message when launching Pepper, I have to remove the following paragraph from MANIFEST.MF in the SNAPSHOT.jar in the target directory in CoreNLPPepper:

 Require-Capability: osgi.ee; filter="(&(..."